 - Collaboration with schools and community members to prevent bullying and mistreatment and foster positive school climate, such as:

 - Providing continuing education to raise awareness of bullying and how to prevent it

 - Partnering in the adoption of evidence-based practices related to improving school climate

 - Providing technical assistance, such as support with measuring the extent of bullying in schools and the community

-We are pleased to announce our third annual Safe and Welcoming Schools conference will take place February 28, 2014, in Athens.
-The theme of this year’s conference is Reducing Risk through Safe and Welcoming Schools.
-Registration is now open!!
-Click here to register.
+Our third annual Safe and Welcoming Schools conference took place on February 28, 2014, in Athens.
 Visit our Annual Conference page for more information.